lambdaclass/concrete/ROADMAP.md

     `acc ++ [tok]` = O(tokens²); every path lexes first, which is why later-stage fixes did not move it).
 Reverse-accumulate: 4000 functions `--emit-core` 9698ms → 241ms (40×); arrays now linear.
 Parser decl accumulation + Resolve global-lookup (Scope.symbolMap) fixed alongside.
-STILL OPEN, tracked (the guard reds if any regresses):
-      - **verify/cleanup O(N²)/cubic on reassignment chains** (many `x = x + k` →
-        many SSA versions in one block), unmasked by the lexer fix (statements `--emit-ssa` ~19s at 4000) — the largest remaining; likely SSACleanup const-fold/rewrite folds + fixpoint iteration.
+Reassignment chains (many `x = x + k` → many SSA versions of one register in one block; realistic in accumulation loops / unrolled arithmetic / state machines) were O(N²)/cubic in SSACleanup → fixed (applyReplacements map, foldConstants de-quadratified, + forward constant propagation so a chain folds in ONE pass): statements `--emit-ssa` 19391ms → 125ms (155×), near-linear.

-      - SSAVerify dominance still ~O(N²) in block count at very large N (dom sets are O(N²) for a chain) → the idom/Cooper-Harvey-Kennedy near-linear rewrite, guarded by `check_ssa_verify_agreement.sh`.
+    **O(N²) family CLOSED** on the principle *fix residuals that hit realistic code; track the synthetic-only ones* (see CHANGELOG).
+The guard's job is detection, not an obligation to fix every synthetic curve.
+One residual is tracked, NOT chased: SSAVerify dominance stays ~O(N²) in block count at very large N (dom sets are O(N²) for a long block chain — needs hundreds of blocks, e.g. an 800-arm match, not real code); the idom/Cooper-Harvey-Kennedy near-linear rewrite is the follow-up if a realistic workload ever demands it, guarded by `check_ssa_verify_agreement.sh`.
+Do not loosen the guard; extend its regime only alongside that rewrite.
-    Guard-threshold tightening + large-N coverage is gated on these fixes (do not loosen; extend the guard's regime once they are closed).

 3. Add `concrete trace-pipeline --json`.
     Dump per-stage summaries: modules, functions, diagnostics, capabilities,